JayWood/content-warning-v3/readme.txt

 > If the exit link is left empty, users will be redirected to google.

 == Installation ==

+= Default Method =
+1. Go to Settings > Plugins in your administrator panel.
+1. Click `Add New`
+1. Search for Content Warning v2
+1. Click install.

 = Easy Method =
 1. Download the zip file.